What do I do if my device or SIM card is lost, stolen or faulty?

 • Receive or send SMS

-For personal customers on a month-to-month plan (13-digit account numbers), your monthly plan fees and other recurring charges will continue to apply while your service is suspended.
+For personal customers on an Upfront Plan, your monthly plan fees and other recurring charges will continue to apply while your service is suspended.

 For business customers on a month-to-month plan (10-digit account numbers), you’ll be charged $5.50 for your service to be suspended for up to 28 days.
 At the end of the temporary suspension period, the mobile service will automatically be reconnected to your pricing plan but the suspension on your service will remain until you ask us to remove it.